Carvey desktop CNC machine

 The Carvey uses bits to precisely cut and engrave material up to 0.9″ thick.
 The process begins with a solid piece of material and a design—created by you in Easel, a free, cloud-based app.
 Software translates your visual design into code that tells the machine where and how to carve the material to make the final product.

 Begin by creating your design in Easel, then come in to carve it with staff assistance during an appointment in the Makery.

+Access to the Makery is available to SWAN library cardholders in good standing.
 To make an appointment to use the Carvey or learn more, email [email protected].

-Patrons must sign the Carvey User Agreement prior to making their first project with the machine
+Patrons must sign the Carvey User Agreement prior to making their first project with the machine.

 What do I need?